emmenru/job-listings-scraper/README.md

 Please note:
 Ensure that your scraping activities are respectful of the website’s policies.
 Check the site's robots.txt file (e.g., https://www.indeed.com/robots.txt) to see what is allowed and what is disallowed.
 Ignoring these policies can result in legal issues or bans.

-This data was scraped on September 2024.
+This data was scraped on September 19th (USA, Sweden) and 20th (France, Italy) 2024.